1970 Montreal, Quebec

 1979 Montreal Quebec

 By the late 1970s Tinning had earned a well established reputation in Montreal as a talented artist and commercially successful as a floral watercolourist.
 He also painted in other media.
-This sunflower is one of the comparatively few done in oil.
+This sunflower painting is one of the comparatively few Tinning did in oil.

 1981 McGill University, Montreal

 In 1981 McGill University acquired the Montreal Standard-Thomson Newspaper art collection.
 This collection was assembled by John G McConnell, former Publisher of The Montreal Star, who had bought “reasonably priced works of many promising artists” (McGill News Summer 1981) – GC Tinning being one of these artists.
 Mrs. McConnell was also a patron and collected Tinnings for display in her home.

 Early 1980s – Oshawa and the Eastern Townships